-While authors are allowed to change the prices of their items at any time, there are some additional Envato “house rules” to follow around the messaging and promotional materials allowed when advertising those price changes as a “sale/discount” (which we will call a “Promotional Price”).
+Summary: As an author, you can change the price of your items on Envato Market at any time, but there are rules to follow around the messaging and promotional materials allowed when advertising those price changes as a “sale”, ”discount” or something similar (which we will call a “Promotional Price”).

 For newly published items: